Residence permit; application for family reunification with foreigners

 - foreign nationals residing in Germany with a Settlement Permit, Permit for Permanent Residence - EU, Residence Permit, EU Blue Card, ICT Card or Mobile ICT Card (see under "Related Topics"),

 have their foreign spouse/life partner and minor children join them.

 The group of unaccompanied refugees who are minors is a special case.
 They can have their parents join them until they reach the age of 18.

-Before the foreign spouse/life partner or minor children can travel to Germany, they require a visa for family reunification, which they can apply for at the German mission abroad in their home country (see "National Visa; Issuance and Extension" under "Related Topics").
+Before the foreign spouse/life partner or minor children can travel to Germany, they need a visa for family reunification, which they can apply for at the German mission abroad in their home country (see "National Visa; Issuance and Extension" under "Related Topics").

 Further requirements are,

-- that the family member (to whom the family reunification is taking place) is in possession of a residence title,
+- that the family member (to whom family reunification is taking place) is in possession of a residence title,

 - sufficient living space is available,

 - that both spouses are of age, and

 - that the spouse joining the family is able to communicate in a simple manner in German.